Automattic/Minimum-Viable-VIP/readme.md

 This is a super stripped down version of underscores with modifications.
 This theme implements enough to:

  - Pass the VIP Scanner tool
- - Work on VIP hosting
+ - Work on the WordPress.com VIP platform
  - Be picked up by WordPress
  - Load a stylesheet
  - Implement a basic 404